turingschool/curriculum/source/academy/workshops/ideabox/tdd.markdown

 end
 ```

 That gets that test passing.
-Let's pop back over to the `idea_store_test.rb`.
+Let's pop back over to the idea store test.
 It turns out, all of the IdeaStore tests are passing as well.

 We've finished the edit feature.
 Commit your changes.